QuiteAFancyEmerald/Holy-Unblocker/README.md

 - Or right-clicking the page and doing Reload Frame if you are using some form of Stealth Mode.

 Make sure you are also doing the steps correctly.
 Simply view link above for extended Discord proxy information/steps.

+Note that this is for the older discord proxy steps with Alloy and Powermouse.
+Womginx now support logging in normally!

 **I am getting 502 errors.
 What do I do?**